lacombe129/R_R_vignettes/Rotation/README.md

-# Rotation Based Classroom Guide
+# Rotation Based Classroom Activity (3.3) Guide

 ## Included Materials

-See:
+The materials included in this folder provide an example for the rotation based classroom activity.

-- Assignment Walk Through
+It includes sample timelines

 Last updated 2025-05-20.